 Teaching your puppy that crying gets attention.
 If you skip the “boring” part of the boring-potty method, you can create a huge problem.
 Ensure that you stick to the plan of taking your puppy directly outside, totally ignoring him for two minutes, and taking him directly back to the crate.
 Anything extra might teach your puppy that crying in the crate gets him playtime, affection, or attention!
 We don’t want that.

 While crate training is a great way to help with potty training or destruction issues, ideally you won’t be leaving your dog in a crate every day for the rest of his life.

-My favorite solution for dogs that don’t like the crate but can’t be trusted outside of the crate is an ex-pen.
+- Exercise Pens.
+My favorite solution for dogs that don’t like the crate but can’t be trusted outside of the crate is an exercise pen (aka an ex-pen).
 Most dogs do better with a bit more space, and they can’t get into quite as much trouble.

 If you need to stick it out through crate training but are really struggling, consider a dog walker or doggie daycare.
-These options are best for dogs that cry during the day, but won’t help nighttime criers.
-Getting your dog out of the crate and keeping sessions short will help as you’re training him to love the crate.
+These options are best for dogs that cry during the day, but won’t help nighttime criers who bark all night.

 You might just have to crate your dog a few times a year, or maybe you crate your dog every day while you’re at work.
 Regardless of how often you crate your dog, you certainly don’t want them to be miserable the entire time!

 Having problems with a dog that cries in the crate?
 Let us know if this article helped!
 We love feedback!